 Why You Should Care About Local Search

 Did you know that four in five consumers use search engines to locate nearby products and services?
-Straight from Google’s own research, here are:
+Straight from Google’s own research, here are a few more reasons you should invest in a local search marketing campaign:

 - 70% of U.S. households use the internet to make decisions when shopping locally.